-17.7.1.13 SPI Readback disable
+17.5.1.13 SPI Readback disable

 A mechanism to prevent readback over the SPI bus is implemented.
-Two bytes of the InfoPage are reserved for this.
-The InfoPage and MainBlock each have their own readback disable signal, RDISIP and RDISMB respectively.
+Two bytes of the infopage are reserved for this.
+The infopage and MainBlock each have their own readback disable signal, RDISIP and RDISMB respectively.
 The signal values are available in the FSR register in bits 2:1.
-The InfoPage content is checked whenever the chip is started or restarted.
-If byte 0x22 of InfoPage==0xFF, RDISIP=0, otherwise RDISIP=1.
-If byte 0x23 of InfoPage==0xFF, RDISMB=0, otherwise RDISMB=1.
+The infopage content is checked whenever the chip is started or restarted.
+If byte 0x22 of infopage==0xFF, RDISIP=0, otherwise RDISIP=1.
+If byte 0x23 of infopage==0xFF, RDISMB=0, otherwise RDISMB=1.

-The InfoPage bytes may be written once, (by using command SPI commands RDISIP or RDISMB) which enables the readback disable function.
-The InfoPage byte 0x23 (RDISMB) is also writable by MCU.
+The infopage bytes may be written once, (by using command SPI commands RDISIP or RDISMB) which enables the readback disable function.
 Until the flash memory is erased the readback cannot be enabled again.
-RDISMB=1 inhibits page erase and write to flash (both MainBlock and InfoPage), but erase all is always allowed, it is also the only way to clear RDISMB.
+RDISMB=1 inhibits page erase and write to flash (both MainBlock and infopage), but erase all is always allowed, it is also the only way to clear RDISMB.

-17.7.2 Standalone programming requirements
+17.5.2 Standalone programming requirements

-When programming the nRF24LU1+ in a standalone flash/EEPROM/MCU programmer, an adapter board (or socket assembly) with capacitors and resistors and possibly an oscillator are required.
+When programming the nRF24LU1 in a standalone flash/EEPROM/MCU programmer, an adapter board (or socket assembly) with capacitors and resistors and possibly an oscillator are required.
 The following table describes how the device pins are used: